- Describe an athlete’s energy needs for different types of activity.

 Nutrition is essential to your performance during all types of exercise.
 The foods consumed in your diet are used to provide the body with enough energy to fuel an activity regardless of the intensity of activity.
 Athletes have different nutritional needs to support the vigorous level they compete and practice at.

 To determine an athlete’s nutritional needs, it is important to revisit the concept of energy metabolism.
 Energy intake is the foundation of an athlete’s diet because it supports optimal body functions, determines the amount of intake of macronutrients and micronutrients, and assists in the maintaining of body composition.
 Energy needs for athletes increase depending on their energy expenditure.
 The energy expended during physical activity is contingent on the intensity, duration, and frequency of the exercise.
 Competitive athletes may need 3,000 to over 5,000 calories daily compared to a typical inactive individual who needs about 2,000 calories per day.
-Energy needs are also affected by an individual’s gender, age, and weight.
-Weight-bearing exercises, such as running, burn more calories per hour than non-weight bearing exercises, such as swimming.
+Energy needs are also affected by an individual’s sex, age, and weight.
+Weight-bearing exercises, such as running, burn more calories per hour than non-weight-bearing exercises, such as swimming.
 Weight-bearing exercises require your body to move against gravity which requires more energy.
 Men are also able to burn more calories than women for the same activity because they have more muscle mass which requires more energy to support and move around.1

 Bodyweight and composition can have a tremendous impact on exercise performance.
 Bodyweight and composition are considered the focal points of the physique for athletes because they are able to be manipulated the most.
-Energy intake can play a role in manipulating the physiques for athletes.
+Energy intake can play a role in manipulating the physiques of athletes.
 For individuals competing in sports such as football and weight lifting, having a large amount of muscle mass and increased body weight may be beneficial.
 This can be obtained through a combination of increased energy intake, and protein.
 Although certain physiques are more advantageous for specific sports, it is important to remember that a single and rigid “optimal” body composition is not recommended for any group of athletes.

 1Thomas, DT, Erdman, KT, Burke, LM.
 Position of the Academy of Nutrition and Dietetics, Dietitians of Canada, and the American College of Sports Medicine: Nutrition and Athletic Performance.
 J Acad Nutr Diet.
 2016;116 (3): 501-528.
 Accessed June 30, 2019.

 The composition of macronutrients in the diet is a key factor in maximizing performance for athletes.
 Carbohydrates are an important fuel source for the brain and muscle during exercise.
-Carbohydrate storage in the liver and muscle cells are relatively limited and therefore it is important for athletes to consume enough carbohydrates from their diet.
+Carbohydrate storage in the liver and muscle cells is relatively limited and therefore it is important for athletes to consume enough carbohydrates from their diet.
 Carbohydrate needs should increase about 3-10 g/kg/day depending on the type of training or competition.
 See Table 7.10.1 for carbohydrate needs for athletes depending on the intensity of the exercise.

 Table 7.10.1: Daily Needs for Carbohydrate Fuel.